 Residents in the Town of Essex and the Village of Essex Junction may vote on the question of merging governments November 3, 2020.
 The Town of Essex and the Village of Essex Junction each has its own government and elected board with taxing authority.
 For the past few years, the Town of Essex Selectboard and the Village of Essex Junction Board of Trustees are exploring a potential merger of the governance of the two municipalities under a single charter.
 A Governance Subcommittee has been reviewing governance models and has held focus groups and surveys with residents to help create the proposed merger plans.

-The two governing boards will use all this input from residents to develop a governance model proposal.
-There will be more public outreach and education as well as legal public hearings in September and October of 2020 prior to a potential vote on November 3, 2020.
+Here are the GOVERNANCE SUBCOMMITTEE RECOMMENDATIONS based on all the public input to date There will be more public outreach as well as legal public hearings in September and October of 2020 prior to a potential vote on November 3, 2020.
 Consider attending a meeting!

 Updates and Recent Merger Efforts

 The March 3, 2020 ballot included a question that was posed by a voter-backed petition, asking if the Town charter should be changed to create a six-member Selectboard with three members elected from the Village of Essex Junction and three from outside the Village.
 Voters passed the proposed change, 4,032 - 2,614.
 The charter change was sent to the Vermont Secretary of State, Attorney General, and Legislature for consideration.

 Read the letter from leadership of House Government Operations relating to the proposed Essex charter change.